 For performance-based awards with graded vesting conditions, we recognize compensation expense on a straight-line basis over the service period for each separately vesting portion of the award as if the award was, in substance, multiple awards.
 For market-based awards that vest at the end of the service period, we recognize compensation expense on a straight-line basis through the end of the service period.

-The following table presents PCUs granted and forfeited under the Company's Stock Plan:
+The following table presents PCUs granted, vested, and forfeited during 2016 under the Stock Plan: